L'Hospitalet de l'Infant

 L'Hospitalet de l'Infant, Catalonia, Spain is coastal suburb of Tarragona, inside the municipality of Vandellòs i l'Hospitalet de l'Infant and southwest of Baix Camp.

 The town center is on a rocky promontory flanked by an extensive beach ("L'Arenal") and crossed by the Llastres River.
 Tourism is one of the main economic activities of the town and the area represented by the regional brand Costa Daurada.
 The Local tourism brand is "L’Hospitalet de l’Infant i la Vall de Llors", which has three beaches: L'Arenal, La Punta del Riu, and El Torn.
 All are certified Blue Flag beaches.

 The GR 92 long distance footpath, which roughly follows the length of the Mediterranean coast of Spain, has a staging point at L'Hospitalet de l'Infant.
 Stage 27 links northwards to Cambrils, a distance of 16.3 km, whilst stage 28 links southwards to L'Ametlla de Mar, a distance of 22.8 km.

 History

 Atop the hill lies the remains of Coll de Balaguer, a fourteenth-century hospital for which the town is named.
 Ancient Roman authors Antoninus and Strabo also mention a mansion Oleastrum, accommodating travelers on the Via Augusta Roman (Barcelona-Valencia Road).
-The mansion is believed to have been located at the same site, and lends its name to the Llastres (Catalan Ullastres, from Latin Oleaster; Avienius describes a "Oleum flumen" in his Ora maritima).
+The mansion is believed to have been located at the same site, and lends its name to the Llastres (Catalan Ullastres, from Latin Oleaster; Avienius describes an "Oleum flumen" in his Ora maritima).

 The Gothic hospital was built in 1344 at the command of the child Pedro of Aragon and Anjou shortly after his investiture in 1341 as Lord of Prades and Baron of Entença.
 Pedro sought in part to establish more permanent housing for the pilgrims and beggars along the road, but also to construct a fortress that would reduce the then-frequent attacks by corsairs.